TeamCeltz/Data_driven_accessible_system/Sign_Language_Recognition/README.md

 - [Face detection and recognition!](https://github.com/ShahrozTanveer/Face-Detection-and-Recognition)
 - [Hand-Gestures-Recognition (1-5) using Darknet& YOLO](https://github.com/ShahrozTanveer/Hand-Gestures-Recognition)

+Please consider following this project's author, [Sharoz Tanveer](https://github.com/ShahrozTanveer), and consider starring the project to show your :heart: and support.

 ### Author
 #### This project is originally organized by **SHAROZ TANVEER** you can find him on different platforms